Types of ISA: Choosing the best ISA for you in 2019

 Eligibility criteria: You must be aged 18 or over.

-Potential returns: We currently project 6.0% per annum over five years.
+Potential returns: We currently project up to 5.4% per annum with our Growth product.

 Best for: High interest rates, ethical investing.